-They also have a discussion board section that could be very handy if you are deciding on a purchase and want to get the advice of other brewers and professionals who can give suggestions and advice before you make your purchase.
+They also have a discussion board where other brewers and professionals give suggestions and advice before you make your purchase.
 There is also a topic and education section and the capability to search for items based on geographical location.

 They also offer educational opportunities, training, the ability to post advertisements on their website, a trade directory, library, industry news, events, and an online discussion board.